Z4kM4rm3l/magni/README.md

            Agent Orchestration
 ```

-This allows Magni to function as a support layer within an existing website rather than requiring a separate customer-facing destination.
+This allows Magni to function as a support layer within an existing website.

 ---